WICG/turtledove/FLEDGE.md

     }
     ```

-The output of `scoreAd()` is a number indicating how desirable this ad is.
+The output of `scoreAd()` is an object with the following fields:
+* desirability: Number indicating how desirable this ad is.
 Any value that is zero or negative indicates that the ad cannot win the auction.
 (This could be used, for example, to eliminate any interest-group-targeted ad that would not beat a contextually-targeted candidate.)
 The winner of the auction is the ad object which was given the highest score.
+* allowComponentAuction: (optional) If the bid being scored is from a component auction and this value is not true, the bid is ignored.
+If not present, this value is consired false.
+This field must be present and true both when the component seller scores a bid, and when that bid is being scored by the top-level auction.

+If `scoreAd()` returns only a numeric value, it's equivalent to returning {'score': numericValue, `allowComponentAuciton`: false}.

 The logic in `scoreAd()` has access to the full auction configuration object, which means the seller can pass in arbitrary information from the publisher page.
 In particular, the configuration object's `sellerSignals` field is exclusively for passing information into `scoreAd()`.
 This field can include information based on looking up publisher settings, based on making a contextual ad request, and so on.
 Examples of logic that could live in the `scoreAd()` function include: